19 Resources and Ideas to Celebrate the MLK Day of Service

 Here are some ways you can serve–virtually or in person–on MLK Day.

 As an AmeriCorps program, Teach For America’s mission is one that embodies service and community on MLK Day and throughout the year.
-Because of the ongoing Covid-19 pandemic, we’ve gathered a list of both virtual and in-person service ideas and resources to help you commemorate the life of the Civil Rights leader and learn more about voting rights this MLK Day.
+To help you commemorate the life of the civil rights leader and work toward the goal of creating the Beloved Community, check out these resources and ideas.

-- In addition to Dr. King, talk about other figures who have worked to expand voting rights, such as Ida B. Wells, John Lewis and Stacey Abrams.
+- In addition to King, learn about other figures who have worked to expand voting rights, such as Ida B. Wells, John Lewis and Fannie Lou Hamer.

 - Talk with someone in your community who was alive during the Civil Rights era and have them provide a first-hand account of their experiences.

-- Stock your bookshelves with books about MLK.
+- Stock your bookshelves with books about King.

 - Search MLKDay.gov.
 Spearheaded by AmeriCorps, the site allows you to search MLK Day virtual and in-person volunteer opportunities in your community and explore numerous other resources.

-- Find ways to support the National Civil Rights Museum or get involved in your local historical society.
+- Find ways to support the National Civil Rights Museum or get involved with your local historical society.

 What You Can Do Nationally